 Scholarships are now CLOSED!

 To increase the access and diversity of our convention attendance, SPA is excited to offer the following scholarships for our students, early-career, and members from diverse backgrounds.
 All scholarships will be in the form of a waiver, and only ONE scholarship may be received at a time.
 Please note, global attendees are welcome to apply for whatever scholarships they qualify for.
+We do ask that ALL scholarship winners volunteer at the SPA Convention for a minimum of 4 hours.
 At this time, we are no longer accepting applications for our scholarships.
 We encourage you to apply next year!

 In an effort to encourage training of students and promote student participation in research and scholarly presentation in the area of personality assessment, SPA has created scholarships opportunities to attend the 2022 SPA Convention and Workshops.
 This $340.00 scholarship award includes a complimentary member early-bird rate registration and one night hotel.
 International applicants may be awarded an additional travel stipend of up to $400 depending on the stated need and the number of applications received.